 Benefits of Attending

-Inventory controls are often overlooked and are not thought to be an important activity.
+Inventory Management controls are often overlooked and are not thought to be an important activity.
 Therefore, incorrect levels of inventory can be held with attendant knock-on effects on costs, availability, and customer service.
 Participants should be able to understand the financial impacts of inventory and the risks in both over and under the holding of inventory.
 The management of inventory, including lead time management, demand planning, and interfacing with other functional groups, directly and indirectly, involved in inventory planning and operations.

 - Optimize inventory levels to support customer expectations.